Updated April 19, 2023

 Career change option is always overwhelming.
-It typically happens when you are in the mid of your career, and you would like to make a shift.
+It typically happens when you are in the middle of your career and want to shift.
 But you don’t know what to do and where to start.
-If you find yourself stuck in thinking, here’s an article that can help you take that little baby step.
-This article explains to you how to change careers?
+If you get stuck thinking, here’s an article to help you take that baby step.
+This article explains to you how to change careers.

-In this article, we will discuss 39 baby steps, steps that you can take right away and don’t feel overwhelmed about.
-Simply sit back, relax and take a plunge, yes, and just one baby step at a time.
-And guess what, you will be able to make a successful career change.
+In this article, we will discuss 34 baby steps you can take immediately and don’t feel overwhelmed about.
+Sit back, relax, and take a plunge, yes, and just one baby step at a time.
+And guess what?
+You will be able to make a successful career change.

-- Be grateful: Before you begin the process of any career change option, just relax and write down 3 things that you’ve because of your current career.
+- Be grateful: Before you begin the process of any career change option, relax and write down three things you’ve done because of your current career.
 First, say thank you, and then with that feeling, get started.

 - Be clear about what career you want: You don’t need to worry about a successful career change option now.
-Just think about what career you would like to make the transition to.
-Just think about 10 minutes and write 5 possible career changes you can make.
+Just think about what job you would like to make the transition to.
+Just think for about 10 minutes and write five possible career changes you can make.

-- Sequence your career choices: You cannot have all 5 careers you have chosen for yourself.
-Write down according to your likings, marketability, and growth potential.
-Start with something that has the most marketability, potential, and you like it too.
+- Sequence your career choices: You cannot have all five careers you have chosen for yourself.
+Write down according to your liking, marketability, and growth potential.
+Start with something with the most marketability and potential, and you like it too.

 - What are your core values?
 Your core values have a lot to do with what careers you would like.
-Before making any effort to do any career change, simply take a piece of paper and write about the qualities you like in people.
+Before making any effort to make any career change, take a piece of paper and write about the qualities you want in people.
 Make a list of 30.
 And then take some time to make it a mere 5.
-These 5 are your core values on which you make all your decisions.
+These 5 are the core values on which you make all your decisions.

 - Find out why?
-If you’re asked why you would like to make a change of career, you may give many answers.
-But the truth is you want to make a career change because of only one major cause.
+If asked why you would like to make a career change, you may give many answers.
+But you want to make a career change because of only one primary cause.
 Find that out.

 - Scan the current job: Do a scanning of your current job.
 Take some time.
 Sit for 30 minutes and write down everything you like or dislike about your current job.
 Being clear about